An optimal dashboard is Accurate, Clear, Empowering, and Succinct. These key tenets can be remembered with the acronym ACES.

 Good Y-axis Range - Can clearly see the variability

 Bad Y-axis Range - Cannot see the variability

-For bar graphs we must start at 0 because if it starts at a different point it prevents us from being able to use the size to judge the difference.
-When we look at the two examples below in the first we can see that HR is about half of what support is which is correct Support is ~450,000 and HR is ~200,000\.
-However when we look at the second example HR looks like it is ⅕ of what Support is which is not correct.
+For bar graphs the Y-axis must start at 0 because if it starts at a different point it prevents us from being able to use bar sizes to judge the difference between them.
+When we look at the two examples below, in the first we can see that HR costs are about half of Support (Support is ~450,000 and HR is ~200,000).
+However, when we look at the second example, HR looks like it is ⅕ of what Support due to the axis trimming, an incorrect inference.